-Holding a Stocks & Shares ISA could be more suitable to fund long-term goals, whether it’s preparing for retirement or saving for a big trip.
-With a Stocks & Shares ISA, your money is subject to market movements, which can often be sharp over the short-term.
-As a result, sticking with your Stocks & Shares ISA for the long-term should help you ride out any market bumps and give your money enough time to potentially grow.
+Holding a Stocks and Shares ISA could be more suitable to fund long-term goals, whether it’s preparing for retirement or saving for a big trip.
+With a Stocks and Shares ISA, your money is subject to market movements, which can often be sharp over the short-term.
+As a result, sticking with your Stocks and Shares ISA for the long-term should help you ride out any market bumps and give your money enough time to potentially grow.

-How do Cash ISAs and Stocks & Shares ISAs generate returns?
+How do Cash ISAs and Stocks and Shares ISAs generate returns?

-The way Cash ISAs and Stocks & Shares ISAs perform is very different.
+The way Cash ISAs and Stocks and Shares ISAs perform is very different.

 If you have a Cash ISA, you’ll receive a fixed-rate of interest, in return for depositing your money in the account at your bank (or any other Cash ISA account provider).
 The benefit to the bank is that they can use the capital from the monies deposited in savings accounts to lend out to borrowers, whilst on your side, you get a bit of growth on your money (and an assurance that your deposits may be protected under the Financial Services Compensation Scheme (FSCS) should anything happen to your bank or ISA provider (please always check whether your account is protected under the FSCS)).
 However, this doesn’t take into account the impact of inflation.
 If the rate of inflation is higher than the interest rate paid by your Cash ISA, the value of your savings will decrease in real terms.
 To see your money really grow, the interest rate you earn should be higher than inflation.